Georgie Poynton

-Georgie Poynton (born 8 September 1997) is an Irish footballer who plays for NIFL Premiership side Newry City.
+Georgie Poynton (born 8 September 1997) is an Irish professional footballer who plays for NIFL Premiership side Newry City.
 He has previously played for Dundalk, Bohemians, Saint Patrick's Athletic, Waterford, Shelbourne and Drogheda United.
 He competed at underage level for the Republic of Ireland national under-19 football team, and was named 2016 FAI Under-19 Player of the Year.

 Club career

 Youth career

 Poynton started off playing with East Meath United, before moving to Dundalk aged 15 in August 2013.
 He was "fast-tracked" to the club's under 19s team, despite playing 3 years above his age group.
 In February 2014, he became the youngest ever player to sign a professional contract with Dundalk, aged just 16 years 5 months old.

 Dundalk

 2014 season

 Poynton made his first team debut for Dundalk on 5 May 2014 in a 3–0 League of Ireland Cup win over Bray Wanderers at the Carlisle Grounds.
 He went on to make 2 more appearances in the competition that season as Dundalk won the 2014 League of Ireland Cup as well as the league title.